Cuisinart CJE-1000 Review

 To judge the proficiency of these products and score their performance, we bought the best juicers currently available and tested them side-by-side.
-We evaluated each juicer in five weighted rating metrics, with the performance of the Cuisinart CJE-1000 described in the sections below.
+We evaluated each juicer in five weighted rating metrics, with the performance of the Cuisinart Juice Extractor described in the sections below.

-Taking credit for 40% of the total score, our Juice Quality metric accounts for the largest portion of the overall score for each product.
-We used a trio of different juice recipes to judge the performance of each product, evaluating the texture, thickness, and taste produced of each drink produced.
-As mentioned above, the Cuisinart delivered an excellent performance in this metric, earning an 8 out of 10 and tying for the top score overall with the Omega.
+We used a trio of different juice recipes to judge the performance of each product, evaluating the texture, thickness, and taste produced for each one.
+As mentioned above, the Juice Extractor delivered an excellent performance in this metric.

-The CJE-1000 did an excellent job in our first test — a mixture made up of beets, carrots, apples, celery, cucumbers, and ginger root known as "Can't Beet It".
-It produced the best beverage of the bunch, creating a smooth and creamy drink that was the tastiest.
+The Juice Extractor did an excellent job in our first test — a mixture of beets, carrots, apples, celery, cucumbers, and ginger root.
+It produced one of the best beverages of the bunch, creating a smooth and creamy drink that was highly tasty.

-The Cuisinart carried its excellent performance into our next test: a juice primarily made up of romaine lettuce, apples, and oranges.
-This juicer again delivered the best performance of the entire group, creating our favorite version of this drink.
+The Juice Extractor carried its excellent performance into our next test: a juice primarily made up of romaine lettuce, apples, and oranges.
+Again, this model delivered one of the best performances of the entire group.
 The texture was silky-smooth with no pulp whatsoever and tasted great.

-Performance dropped a little with the third recipe, the "Sunset Blend".
-This drink has apples, carrots, beets, oranges, and sweet potatoes in it.
-The finished drink had some pulp in it, but still tasted great and had a fantastic texture, equivalent to the Omega.
+Performance dropped a little with our third recipe, the "Sunset Blend."
+The finished drink of apples, carrots, beets, oranges, and sweet potatoes had some pulp in it but still tasted great and had a fantastic texture.

-Comprising 20% of the total score, our Soft Produce metric evaluated the yield each product got when using various types of soft produce, such as cucumbers, celery, apples, and oranges.
-We also judged the quality of the juice created, noting how much pulp or foam it had, as well as if it separated out quickly.
-The CJE-1000 delivered an unimpressive performance at juicing softer fruits and veggies, earning a 5 out of 10.
+This metric evaluated each product's yield when using various types of soft produce, such as cucumbers, celery, apples, and oranges.
+We also judged the quality of the juice created, noting how much pulp or foam it had and if it separated out quickly.
+The Juice Extractor delivered an unimpressive performance with softer fruits and veggies.

 This juicer did very poorly at juicing celery, generating an amount of juice well below average.
 However, there were only mild amounts of pulp and minimal separation.
-The Cuisinart did a bit better at juicing cucumbers, generating an above average amount of juice with practically no pulp.
+The Juice Extractor did a bit better at juicing cucumbers, generating an above-average amount of juice with practically no pulp.

-Performance dropped in our orange juice assessment, with the Cuisinart creating less than the average amount of orange juice.
+Performance dropped in our orange juice assessment, with the Juice Extractor creating less than the average amount of orange juice.
 There was no pulp and only moderate amounts of foam.
-It finished out this metric with a solid performance in our final test: juicing apples.
-The Cuisinart generated about 20 mL of juice above the average and only had mild amounts of pulp.
+When juicing apples, this model generated about 20mL of juice above the average and only had mild amounts of pulp.
 However, this juice was quite foamy and separated out rather quickly.

-In our first test, juicing carrots, the CJE-1000 fell a little short, generating a below-average yield, about 10 mL less than the average amount produced — though the juice produced only had minimal foam and pulp.
+Here we used carrots, sweet potatoes, and beets as our representative hard produce.
+The Juice Extractor did a middle-of-the-road job here as well.
+In our first test with carrots, it fell a little short, generating a below-average yield, about 10mL less than the average amount produced — though the juice produced only had minimal foam and pulp.

-This product did a little better at juicing beets, yielding almost exactly the average amount of juice.
-There was no pulp produced, but moderate amounts of foam.
-The Cuisinart performed about the same in our final assessment for this metric: juicing sweet potatoes.
-It generated an average amount of juice, with only mild pulp and a tiny bit of foam.
+Juicing beets went a bit better with the Juice Extractor yielding almost exactly the average amount of juice.
+No pulp was produced, but there was moderate amounts of foam.
+Performance was about the same when juicing sweet potatoes.
+We got an average amount of juice, with only mild pulp and a tiny bit of foam.

-It is hard to recommend as a value option as it is relatively expensive and scored quite poorly overall.
+It is hard to recommend this juicer as a value option as it is relatively expensive and scored poorly overall.

 — David Wise and Austin Palmer